-Items normally reviewed during an inspection are listed inside the front cover.
-ASRI Form AS-7305 (Radio Station Inspection Report) is used as a checklist when conducting radio station inspections.
-An AS-7305 is completed for each licensed call sign at a particular location.
-Reports showing discrepancies that were not corrected on the spot are forwarded electronically to the appropriate department at ASRI Headquarters for resolution.
+The ASRI Radio Station Inspection Report form is used as a checklist when conducting radio station inspections.
+An inspection form is completed for each licensed call sign at a location.
+Reports showing discrepancies are forwarded to the appropriate department at